 Neon Gods: A Scorchingly Hot Modern Retelling of Hades and Persephone (Dark Olympus Book 1)

 Where A Court of Thorns and Roses was inspired by fairy tales, Neon Gods author Katee Robert found inspiration with the deities of the Ancient Greeks.
-Whether you're a fan of another Disney animated movie, Hercules, or perhaps taken in the Broadway musical Hadestown, there's a good chance you already know many of the names in this story.
+If you're a fan of another Disney animated movie, Hercules, or if you've taken in the Broadway musical Hadestown, there's a good chance you already know many of the names in this story.

 Persephone's mother arranges for her an engagement to Zeus, the most powerful man in the ultra-modern city of Olympus.
 That news should be welcome, but Persephone distrusts the man behind the city's dark facade.
 She flees into the undercity and makes a bargain with Hades himself.
 Soon they find themselves entangled in a way neither of them saw coming, and Hades readies himself to go to war on his lover's behalf.